CIBC-Internal/python/Doc/library/dis.rst

 .. function:: dis(x=None, *, file=None)

-   Disassemble the *x* object.  *x* can denote either a module, a class, a method, a function, a code object, a string of source code or a byte sequence of raw bytecode.
+   Disassemble the *x* object.  *x* can denote either a module, a class, a method, a function, a generator, a code object, a string of source code or a byte sequence of raw bytecode.
 For a module, it disassembles all functions.
-For a class, it disassembles all methods.
+   For a class, it disassembles all methods (including class and static methods).
    For a code object or sequence of raw bytecode, it prints one line per bytecode instruction.
 Strings are first compiled to code objects with the :func:`compile` built-in function before being disassembled.
 If no object is provided, this function disassembles the last traceback.

    The disassembly is written as text to the supplied *file* argument if provided and to ``sys.stdout`` otherwise.